 Business Taxpayer Changes

-New business tax credits: There are two new business tax credits available, the Aerospace, Electronics, or Defense Contract Tax Credit and the Preservation and Conservation Easements Tax Credit.
-See Parts W and X of Instructions to Form 500CR for more information.
+New business tax credits: There are three new business tax credits available, the Apprentice Employee Tax Credit, Qualified Farms Tax Credit, and Qualified Veteran Employees Tax Credit.
+See Parts Y, Z, and AA of Instructions to Form 500CR for more information.

 Beginning with Tax Year 2015, certain individual taxpayers may elect to claim the Community Investment Tax Credit and/or the Endow Maryland Tax Credit on Maryland Form 502CR, and thus avoid the electronic filing requirement.
 Read Instructions to Form 500CR to see if you qualify for this election.